Drenso/check_idrac/MANUAL.md

 - Simple, this check use snmpwalk command which included with net-snmp package you installed.
 - It run snmpwalk instance to send SNMP request to idrac and parsing result data into human readable form.

+On debian you will want to install the `snmp-mibs-downloader` package, for which `non-free non-free-firmware` needs to be enabled.

 ## Requires:
 - This check included with DELL IDRAC MIB file (required).
 You can copy MIB file to your default MIB folder, usually is /usr/share/snmp/mibs/.
 If you don't want to do this, keep it where you want and use option -m/--mib with absolute path to